Why Open Banking?

-The European Union “Revised Payment Service Directive” (PSD2) will bring banking and financial institutions closer to enable bank customers, both consumers and businesses, to use third-party providers to manage their finances.
-Third-parties will now have access to bank data and customer data to create value-added services such as secured and unsecured loans, mortgages, etc. Welcome to the age of Open Banking; it will touch our day-to-day lives by providing services tailored to individual needs in purchasing, financial services, travel, health insurance, financial technology, and investing.
+The European Union “Revised Payment Service Directive” (PSD2) brings banking and financial institutions closer to enable bank customers, both consumers and businesses, to use third-party providers to manage their finances.
+Third-parties have access to bank data and customer data to create value-added services such as secured and unsecured loans, mortgages, etc. Welcome to the age of Open Banking; it will touch our day-to-day lives by providing services tailored to individual needs in purchasing, financial services, travel, health insurance, financial technology, and investing.

 All of these opportunities will require:

 Open Banking requires a different level of speed due to more complex back-end integration requirements across a broader range of services.
 This is where the speed of in-memory can ensure you thrive.

 Open Banking exposes what had been a closed system to a broad array of service providers, all of whom require not just speed, but speed on a much larger and more complex scale.
-Hazelcast’s distributed processing architecture can help you stay one step ahead of a fast-moving demand curve.
+The Hazelcast distributed processing architecture can help you stay one step ahead of a fast-moving demand curve.

 The challenge with Open Banking is that if something fails on the back-end, it doesn’t just affect your bank, it impacts your entire payment ecosystem.
 A cloud-based distributed architecture provides instant redundancy, so system failures become a low probability event.

 A groundswell of new companies accessing your back-end systems means more opportunity for fraud.
-Hazelcast IMDG enables fraud detection algorithms that easily exceed even the most stringent SLAs.
+Hazelcast enables fraud detection algorithms that easily exceed even the most stringent SLAs.
 This specific use case is one of our core competencies.

-The Hazelcast in-memory computing platform delivers the necessary ingredients for success such as performance under higher workload, scalability both horizontally and vertically, support for analytic and transactional processing, cross-application programming language support and more.
-The platform natively integrates both Hazelcast IMDG (data storage and compute) and Hazelcast Jet (event stream processing) to present a platform for delivering elastically scalable Open APIs with ease.
+The Hazelcast Platform delivers the necessary ingredients for success such as performance under higher workload, scalability both horizontally and vertically, support for analytic and transactional processing, cross-application programming language support and more.
+The platform natively integrates in-memory computing and stream processing to deliver elastically scalable Open APIs with ease.